AdobeDocs/commerce-contributor/src/pages/guides/install/update-dependencies.md

 [Composer](https://glossary.magento.com/composer) is a separate application that manages [PHP](https://glossary.magento.com/php) dependencies.
 Before you can install the Magento software, you must perform the following tasks in the order shown:

 1. [Install the Composer software](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/dev_install.html).
-1. [Create the file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html) so Composer writes files to the web server docroot as the correct user.
+1. [Create the file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html) so Composer can write files to the web server docroot as the correct user.
-1. Run the [<code>composer install</code> command](#install-composer-install) from your Magento root directory (for example, `/var/www/magento2/`).
+1. [Update dependencies](#update-dependencies) in your local root project directory (for example, `/var/www/magento2/`).

 The Magento root directory is a subdirectory of your web server's docroot.